 Turn those faucets on at a warm drip

 Monitor the drip to make sure it does not slow - slowing would be the first sign of a possible freeze

-Following these quick tips can help you prepare your home for cold weather and prevent your home's pipes from freezing so you and your family can enjoy cooler weather without the worry of freezing pipes.
+Following these quick tips can help you prepare your home for cold weather and prevent your home's pipes from freezing so while you and your family are bundled up in this cooler weather, your pipes will be too!
+Enjoy your winter season without the worry of freezing pipes.